 - Oxford Blues: In this scene, Nick De Angelo has a one night stand with the Las Vegas Lady.

-- Double subverted in The Student Nurses when Pherd's in bed with Jim.
+- Double subverted in The Student Nurses when Pherd's in bed with Jim, but played straight when she's between the sheets with another doctor.
 NSFW

 - In-universe in Mamma Mia!.
 Sophie has found her mother's diary from the summer when Sophie was concieved, and every time Donna is about to get intimate with one of the possible fathers, the narrative trails off with an ellipsis, read out loud by Sophie as "dot dot dot."